Fat Technologies

 Fatty acids

-They are classified according to two criteria:
+Fats are categorized according to two main criteria:

 Chain Length